MDrapchaty/drapdebug/README.md

     "sinon": "^1.17.7"
 ```

-### Create Log Folder ###

-If you would like to log all messages to a log file, create a folder named `logs` in your root directory.
-This is where the log file will be created.
-Create a file named `.gitkeep` inside the logs folder you have just made in your root directory.( This will let Github know to add the logs file to your repo even though the folder is 'empty')

 ### Usage ###

 In order to turn on the debug feature you must include the following Environmental Variable to your local project.
 You can do this by using your npm to install [dotenv](https://www.npmjs.com/package/dotenv):